hkotb/xprotcas/web_server_and_datasets/README.md

 - Tesselation accessibility sidechain: Tesselation accessibility where the residue is considered accessible if any of its side chain atoms is accessible.
 Accessible residues are displayed in red.
 #### 10. Display the loading status of the data used on this page.
 After loading data finishes, the related functionality on this page resumes, and data can be downloaded (Centrality data, UniProt data, AlphaFold data, Accessibility data, Contact data, Conservation data, and Alignment data).
 #### 11. External links.

+## Technology Stack

+- Backend: [Python](https://www.python.org/) (3.8) is used.
+PDB files are parsed with [BioPython](https://github.com/biopython/biopython) (1.78).
+Centrality and Community Detection are implemented based on [NetworkX](https://networkx.org/) (2.8).
+[NumPy](https://numpy.org/) (1.20.1) is used to handle N-dimensional arrays and [SciPy](https://scipy.org/) (1.8.1) to implement the Delaunay triangulation and Mann-Whitney U test.
+[Scikit-Learn](https://scikit-learn.org/stable/) (0.24.1) hierarchical clustering is used.
+HTTP requests are sent with [Requests](https://pypi.org/project/requests/) (2.25.1).
+APIs are built with [FastAPI](https://fastapi.tiangolo.com/), and [Apache Kafka](https://kafka.apache.org/) is used internally to import data from internal pipelines.
+- Frontend: User interface is built with [React](https://react.dev/).
+Network viewer is based on [Cytoscape](https://cytoscape.org/).
+Strucutre viewer is based on [NGL](https://nglviewer.org/).

+## Contact Information and Feedback

+For technical assistance or to provide feedback on your experience using the website, please email norman.davey@icr.ac.uk.